xmake-io/xmake-docs/manual/builtin_modules.md

 #### os.addenvs

-- Add environment variables to current envs, return the old one
+- Add environment variables to current envs, return the all old envs

 ```lua
 os.setenvs({EXAMPLE = "a/path"}) -- add a custom variable to see addenvs impact on it